 First off, you’re going to want to know how to get to Manuel Antonio National Park, which can be quite a task depending on where you’re coming from.
 Bus travel is the most common way for backpackers to get there, although renting a car or taking a taxi are also options if you are willing to spend more money.
 If you’re lucky enough to be headed there from San Jose, then your job of figuring out bus travel becomes significantly easier.

-On a pretty tight schedule, my friend and I had to try to force a roundabout route to Manuel Antonio from Monteverde.
+On a pretty tight schedule, my friend and I had to take a roundabout route from Monteverde.
 Our journey started at 5 AM and did not end until early in the afternoon.
-Despite Costa Rica’s small size, traveling on the roads often take much longer due to roundabout routes through the mountains or poor infrastructure, especially coming from Monteverde.
+Despite Costa Rica’s small size, traveling on the roads often take much longer.
 We had to take the 5 AM bus, waiting outside on Monteverde’s main road, hoping that the instructions we received from a friendly stranger were correct.
 We had to take that bus to Puntarenas, and then another bus to Quepos, and then a local bus to our hostel close to Manuel Antonio.

 Once you get there, you will likely be harassed by tour guides wanting you to choose them.
 Manuel Antonio is one of those parks that you will want to have a guide for, even if it’s only for the telescope that they have.
 I love exploring at my own pace, but I was thankful that we had a guide to find the animals.
-These guys are professionals, and it blew my mind how they could see some of the animals that they did.
-You’re probably not going to see a sloth if you go by yourself, and even if you did, you won’t be able to get a good look or a good picture if you don’t have the equipment.
+These guys are professionals.
+It blew my mind how they could see some of the animals that they did.
+You’re probably not going to spot a sloth if you go by yourself, and even if you did, you won’t be able to get a good look if you don’t have the equipment.

 We paid about 16,000 colones ($30 USD) per person for entrance and the guide.
-I’ll admit that I was a bit grumpy at first for the guide costing almost as much as the entrance for a tour that lasted a little over an hour, but by the end, I realized just how much having one improved the experience.
+I’ll admit that I was a bit grumpy at first for the guide costing almost as much as the entrance for a tour that lasted a little over an hour.
+By the end, I realized just how much having one improved the experience.
 We saw monkeys, sloths, and a variety of smaller, beautiful animals that none of us would have been able to see otherwise.
-Costa Rica has a reputation for being easily the most expensive country in Central America, but this price was definitely worth it for getting to spend the entire day in the amazing national park.
+Costa Rica has a reputation for being the most expensive country in Central America, but this price was worth it for getting to spend the entire day in this amazing national park.